-As mentioned above, parents these days no longer have the time to keep up with their children and the fast paced world that they live in.
+As mentioned above, parents these days no longer have the time to keep up with their children and the fast-paced world that they live in.
 Thus, more often than not parents make the mistake of trusting their children too much and not paying any heed to whatever they are doing online or offline.
 Due to this ignorant attitude of parents, children that are mentally unstable, with unadulterated access to internet turn towards trolling and bully and harass innocent people online.
 By doing this, while your child is not physically harming anyone, he or she is doing a number on his or her psyche which makes it very important for parents to keep an eye on their children.

 Since they are unable to physically monitor their children, what such parents can do is consider investing in parental monitoring applications.
-These apps can help them in not only keeping a close and very keen digital eye on their children wherever they may be, it is also the perfect medium through which parents can learn whether their children are internet trolls and get them the help that they may need.
+These apps can help them in not only keeping a close and very keen digital eye on their children wherever they may be, it is also the perfect medium through which parents can get tips whether their children are internet trolls and get them the help that they may need.

 The Bottom Line

-It is hard being a parent and learning that your child may be an internet troll, when you thought they didn’t have a mean bone in their body.
+It is hard being a parent and learning that your child may be an internet troll when you thought they didn’t have a mean bone in their body.
 Still, once you have discovered the terrible affliction your child has soon enough, you can work towards helping them so that they can put their trolling tendencies at rest and be good and contributing individuals in the society.